casting on edge

 Unroll some copper sheeting, crumple . . .

 . . . with a rubber mallet.
-We then zig zagged it back and forth, duct taping a few of the zigs to zags on the bottom edges to keep it from getting out of control.
-5 hr abaca was laid out end to end to make a sheet longer than the cast in order to have lots of material to drape between edges.
+Zig zag the distressed material back and forth, duct taping a few of the zigs to zags on the bottom edges to keep it from getting out of control.
+Seam several sheets of 5 hr abaca end to end to make a sheet longer than the mold in order to have lots of material to drape between edges.

 Dribble in some pebbles and wait 4 days.